maydewd/artisan/README.md

 * resources: images and property files
 * Screens: code for each Component screen that is viewed in the app
 * Styles: CSS style sheets

+**/server/**
+* app: code responsible for running nodeJS server
+  * config: routing and middleware for requests
+  * controllers: grouped handlers for each route
+  * models: mongoose/mongodb object models with fields and types
+* provision: scripts and notes for provisioning fresh server
+* public: static files to be publicly accessible
+* test: script responsible for running server-side automated tests

 ### Folders